GhoulYev/simple_calculator_on_python/README.md

 # **Calculator on Python**

 Hello, this is my first python program.
-I wrote a simple calculator in this language Code turned out to be a little long, but I couldn't figure out how to make it shorter.
+I wrote a simple calculator in this language.
+Code turned out to be a little long, but I couldn't figure out how to make it shorter.

 # Run